NLnetLabs/cascade/doc/manual/source/glossary.rst

 Glossary
 ========

-.. note:: This page contains a subset of all DNS-related terms for additional context in this documentation.
-For a full overview, refer to :RFC:`9499`.
+.. note:: This page lists DNS-related terms used in the Cascade documentation, sourced from :RFC:`9499`.

 .. glossary::
   :sorted: